apecloud/kubeblocks/docs/user_docs/cli/cli.md

 ## [login](kbcli_login.md)

-Authenticate with the Kubeblocks Cloud
+Authenticate with the KubeBlocks Cloud

 ## [logout](kbcli_logout.md)

-Log out of the Kubeblocks Cloud
+Log out of the KubeBlocks Cloud